FredHutch/Oncoscape/README.md

 A web application to apply/develop analysis tools for Molecular and Clinical data

-See our [website](http://oncoscape.sttrcancer.org) to start analyzing TCGA data using tools hosted by [STTR](http://sttrcancer.org) at [Fred Hutch](http://www.fredhutch.org) or find instructions for how to install and run Oncoscape on your own machine on our [wiki page](http://github.com/oncoscape/Oncoscape/wiki/Home/) or from our [Installation instructions](Install.md).
+See our [website](http://oncoscape.sttrcancer.org) to start analyzing TCGA data using tools hosted by [STTR](http://sttrcancer.org) at [Fred Hutch](http://www.fredhutch.org) or follow the [Installation instructions](INSTALL.md) to install and run Oncoscape on your own machine.

 ## Version: oncoDev14 (Release)
 Last Modified 8/20/15